zamm-dev/zamm/zamm/resources/tutorials/setup/tools/isort.md

 # Setting up `isort`

 Part of ensuring consistent code style is enforcing consistent import conventions, and `isort` is a sensible default import manager for Python projects.
-Not only does it sort your imports, it can also remove unused ones.
 As such, if you are given a task such as:

 > Set up import sorting in this Python project